Azure/azure-powershell/src/ResourceManager/Resources/Commands.Resources/help/Remove-AzRoleDefinition.md

 ### Example 1
 ```
-Get-AzureRmRoleDefinition -Name "Virtual Machine Operator" | Remove-AzureRmRoleDefinition
+Get-AzRoleDefinition -Name "Virtual Machine Operator" | Remove-AzRoleDefinition
 ```

 ### Example 2
 ```
-Remove-AzureRmRoleDefinition -Id "52a6cc13-ff92-47a8-a39b-2a8205c3087e"
+Remove-AzRoleDefinition -Id "52a6cc13-ff92-47a8-a39b-2a8205c3087e"
 ```

 ## PARAMETERS